alanng10/class-lang/Docue/Article/Word/a.md

 Word "port" has meaning that is represented entity.

+Word "make" has meaning that is do resulting.

 Word "state" has meaning that is executable entity.

 Word "count" has meaning that is applied.